-We added a meter that quantifies the "perceived distortion" for a given clipper setting.
+The "Main Clip" meter quantifies the "perceived distortion" for a given clipper setting.
 This helps users to adjust for the "loudness vs. distortion" tradeoff.

-The level of distortion will be displayed in red on top of the main clipping depth (Main Clip) meter (in blue).
+The level of distortion will be displayed in red on top of the main clipping depth meter (in blue).
 Generally speaking, the FM clipper drive is properly adjusted when you are able to achieve the desired loudness with a minimum amount of distortion.
 Some adjusting of the "limiter drive" control may be necessary if the proper loudness level is not achieved without excessive distortion.